sirthom9123/Biz-Directory/README.md

 # Biz-Directory

-Languages used:
+Languages used: PHP, MySQL, HTML, CSS, JavaScript
-PHP
-MySQL
-HTML
-CSS
-JavaScript

 This portal is a B-BBEE grading system and has a search directory.
 It has a client and admin side.